furas/python-examples/kivy/grid-inside-grid/README.md

 ## 3. Gridlayout as main widget and second Gridlayout inside first Gridlayout.

-- it use all windows
+- it use all window
 - it resize when window change size
 - it **can** change `width`, `height` and `position`